 A shelf life indicates when a product is no longer able to perform its intended function, or it becomes unhealthy or dangerous.
 In order for a permanent magnet to no longer be able to perform its intended function, it would need to lose part or all of its ability to create a net external field.
 The degree of this loss would dictate the magnet’s ability to perform.

 So, if a magnet was left alone on a shelf with no external influences, only “Magnetic Creep” could potentially cause the magnet’s field to be reduced.
 “Magnetic Creep” occurs when the magnet starts to yield to self-demagnetizing forces.
 Generally this takes a long time to realize even a small change for a well-designed magnet not under any other stresses.
 What is a long time?
-Years to tens-of-years, depending upon the magnetic alloy.
+Years to decades, depending upon the magnetic alloy.

 However, in the real world, we have to store, handle, package, count, etc. magnets, and they can experience other negative factors.
 What factors would a magnet experience in storage that would negatively impact its ability to produce a net field?

 Volume loss is the most prominent factor, and this could be from corrosion or impacts where actual chips or portions of the magnet are removed.
 If the magnet is smaller, the field it can produce is lower.
 As it is important to protect magnets in their intended application, they also must be protected during storage.

 To protect from corrosion, always keep the magnets in a clean, dry environment.
 It is preferable to keep them in the magnet vendor’s packaging.
 Often, magnets are supplied attracting in rows and sometimes with spacers.
 The magnets should also be kept in this vendor-supplied configuration to eliminate the potential for volume loss due to handling where chipping can occur.